frb-eng/voice-ai-language-assistant/README.md

     - correction after every sentence
     - summary at the end
 - languages
-- "repeat the question functionality (btn)"
+- repeat the question from AI (click button to listen again)

 ## Language levels